Frontend Performance Checklist

 Convert the videos to HTML5 video formats such as WebM or MP4.
-Converting to HTML5-friendly formats means that there is no requirement for any additional plugins to render the video and you can easly deliver it via any HTML5 video player.
+Converting to HTML5-friendly formats means no additional plugins are required to render the video, and you can quickly deliver it via any HTML5 video player.

 Strip the audio.
 If you have a muted video on the page, you can strip the audio from it to reduce the file size with the help of FFmpeg.